sonmezarda/Assembler-ASR0316/README.md

     STR r5, [r1, #1]
     STR r3, [r1, #2]
 loop:
-    STR r2, [r1] // [rx] symbols can be used to use the specified register as the address.
+    STR r2, [r1] // [rx] symbol is used to use the specified register as the address.
     STR r4, [r1, #3]
     ADD r2, r2, #1
     CMP r2, #66
     BNE loop
     ADD r5, r5, #1
-    CMP r5, #66 //CMP can be used to compare registers and set flags.
+    CMP r5, #66 //CMP is used to compare registers and set flags.
 Also, set-flag can be set with uses such as ADDS, SUBS.
     BNE mloop
 ```